TaricsArpi/elixir-starting-guide/README.md

 !["elixir-v"](/images/installation/elixir-v.png)

 ## Activating Elixir and Erlang versions
-- Although we installed the versions we want, they aren’t yet activated.
-There are two ways to activate a version.
+- At this point we still need to set the versions we want to use.
-    - local
+- When we wanted to set the global Node version with **nvm** we aliased the desired version as *default* or used the `nvm use <version>` command.
+On project level we used an `.nvmrc` file and defined the desired version there.

-    - global
+- With **asdf** you also has the option to set version on both, global or local level.
+Here is how you do it:

-- Set the global config:
+1. Global

 ```
 $ asdf global erlang 26.2.1